-Dr. Ioannis (Yannis) Miaoulis has been President and Director of the Museum of Science, Boston since 2003.
+Dr. Ioannis (Yannis) Miaoulis served as President and Director of the Museum of Science, Boston from 2003 to 2019.
 Originally from Greece, Dr. Miaoulis came to the Museum after a distinguished association with Tufts University.
 There, he was Dean of the School of Engineering, Associate Provost, Interim Dean of the University’s Graduate School of Arts and Sciences, and Professor of Mechanical Engineering.
 In addition to helping Tufts raise $100 million for its engineering school, Miaoulis greatly increased the number of female students and faculty, designed collaborative programs with industry, and more than doubled research initiatives.
 At Tufts, he created courses based on students' and his own passions for fishing and cooking: a fluid mechanics course from the fish's point of view and Gourmet Engineering, where students cook in a test kitchen, explore heat transfer, and eat their experiments.

 An innovative educator with a passion for science and engineering, Miaoulis championed the introduction of engineering into the Massachusetts science and technology public school curriculum in 2001, making the Commonwealth first in the nation to develop a K-12 statewide curriculum framework and assessments for technology/engineering.
 He has positioned the Museum of Science — one of the world’s largest science centers and New England's most attended cultural institution — to take the lead in bringing interested parties in government, industry, and education together to advance the goal of educating a scientifically and technologically literate citizenry.
 In 2018, Miaoulis was named one of the 100 most influential people in Boston, by Boston Magazine.